-- CRC construction cost will be as per norms for additional classroom.
+- i) CRC construction cost will be as per schedule of Rates notified by the State for additional classroom.
 The CRC may be used as an additional classroom in schools on days when CRC meetings are not held. - ii) Provisions for CRCs for furniture, computer, TLE/TLM, recurring expenditure, meetings, contingencies etc.